1. HOME

 If you're feeling apprehensive, take heart.
 You can do this.

 Go to 'how to write a retirement speech'.
-These are the guidelines I used for this speech sample, and start putting together what you want to say.
-If you need additional help there are full notes here on 'how to write a speech'
+These are the guidelines I used for this speech sample.
+Use them to start putting together what you want to say.
+If you need additional help, there are full notes here on 'how to write a speech'

 Do go through my collection of retirement quotations too.
 You'll find a broad and varied selection of one-liners plus verse.
 Some are warmly funny while others are sharp.
 There's sure to be something here for you.